Omolabake94/CyberSecurity_Bootcamp/Unit_2_Homework/ASC README.md

 * Training will be both in-person and online for new employees and after an incident occur.
 3 months interval training will be online only

 What topics will you cover in your training and why?
 (This should be the bulk of the deliverable.)
-* Public Wi-Fi Risks
+* Public Wi-Fi Risks: Public networks can pose a substantial risk to information security and information confidentiality.
+Attackers can easily intercept data transferred to public networks using ‘man-in-the-middle’ attacks.
+If a network is not secure, the chances of it being safe to use are very low.
+If employees absolutely have to make use of public Wi-Fi networks when working remotely, ensure that the organization has a VPN solution in place.
+This will allow users to transfer data securely through an encryption tunnel

 * Password security best practices: A lot of people struggle to remember their password credentials thereby leading to using one password across multiple accounts (email, laptops, office desktops, tablets, applications, and databases).
-As password databases are continuously being attacked using more and more sophisticated algorithms in bruteforce or dictionary attacks and password spraying, it is advisable to use a unique password for each device or account
+As password databases are continuously being attacked using more and more sophisticated algorithms in bruteforce or dictionary attacks and password spraying, it is advisable to use a unique password for each device or account.
+Also training on the use of 2 factor authentication where possible for their accounts

 *